vdheera/credit-card-autopay/README.md

 # TECHNICAL OVERVIEW

 There are 3 main files.
+They can be found under 'autopay-backend'.
 I'll go in the order that they're executed in a user flow.

 1. setup_autopay.py: This is responsible for linking the user's credit card & bank_account from which they'll pay their bill.
 Uses Plaid to connect with a user's financial institutions.
 A few key notes here: since this is a POC, KYC has not been implemented -- I don't collect information about the 'user'.
 Each 'user' in this case is a unique credit card.
 I connect with Plaid to get information about the credit card & then save to 'creditcard.csv' information about the credit card (it's corresponsing bank's mailing address -> using Column's API to get this).